oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 ```
 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption> Code 4: The iio_info </figcaption>
+  <figcaption> Code 5: The iio_info </figcaption>
 </figure>

-Code 4, finishes our hunting for event elements inside `iio_simple_dummy.c`.
+Code 5, finishes our hunting for event elements inside `iio_simple_dummy.c`.

 ## The read/write config

-Now, we start to look at the core of the `iio_simple_dummy_events.c`; this file
+Now, we start looking at the core of the `iio_simple_dummy_events.c`; this file
 has the implementation of the function's signature from Code 2.
 All the
-read/write operation related to the event, directly work with the struct
+read/write operations related to the event, directly work with the struct
 `iio_dummy_state` and the fields presented in Code 1.
 Let's start looking at
 the `iio_simple_dummy_write_event_config`: